 - Loan Payment Applied – When a loan payment is applied

-Additional types of alerts are also available, depending on what accounts you have.
+Additional types of notifications are also available, depending on what accounts you have.